IMPP - Frequently Asked Questions (FAQ)

 Can I complete a clerkship in another province or territory?

-If a regional health authority, midwifery practice, hospital, or birth centre in a Canadian location outside of Ontario approaches the IMPP and requests an IMPP participant for a clerkship three months before the clerkship start times, the IMPP can provide this opportunity to an IMPP clerk, but IMPP applicants or participants may not themselves organize clerkship placements.
+If a regional health authority, midwifery practice, hospital, or birth centre in a Canadian location outside of Ontario approaches the IMPP and requests an IMPP participant for a clerkship three months before the clerkship start times, the IMPP may be able to provide this opportunity to an IMPP clerk.
+However, IMPP applicants or participants are not permitted to organize clerkship placements for themselves.

 How many places are there in the IMPP each year?

-The IMPP accepts between 16-20 qualified IEM applicants each year.
+The IMPP accepts up to 20 qualified IEM applicants each year.